anonymous-u1/UKB-KG/README.md

 ## UKB-KG Construction
 To facilitate monitoring of intermediate outputs, the pipeline is modularized into multiple sequential steps.

+### LLM Settings
+Please configure your OpenAI `base_url` and `api_key` in `llm/openai_chat.py`.
+We provide functions for calling GPT-5 series models, supporting both structured and unstructured outputs.

 ### Triple Extraction
 From text:
 - Extract Triples: `extract_from_text/01_extract.sh`